Abellache-Rabah/Rabah.github.io/_posts/2024-04-04-Link-aggregation-cumulus-switch.md

 ---
+layout: single
 title: '🔀🚀 Isolating Traffic & Ensuring NFS 🖥️ Redundancy'
-date: 2025-04-04
+date: 2024-04-04
-permalink: /posts/2025/04/network-isolation/
+permalink: /posts/2024/04/network-isolation/
+categories:
+  - blog
 tags:
   - 🌐 Networking
   - 🎛️ VLAN
   - 📁 NFS
-- 🔄 Redundancy
+  - �� Redundancy
 ---

 # **👋 Introduction**

 ## **🎯 Objective**

 The goal of this project is to 🔒 isolate traffic between 💻 Machine1 & Machine2 while ensuring both can access the 🗂️ NFS server.
-Additionally, redundancy is implemented for the server’s 🌐 network interfaces to enhance 🔄 fault tolerance.
+Additionally, redundancy is implemented for the server's 🌐 network interfaces to enhance 🔄 fault tolerance.

 ## **📌 Constraints**